VulcanJS/vulcan-next/src/content/docs/features.md

 #### PostCSS for easier override using Next

-In VNS, we favour out-of-the-box solutions from Next to style the app, so basically [styled-jsx](https://github.com/vercel/styled-jsx) and CSS modules.
+In VN, we favour out-of-the-box solutions from Next to style the app, so basically [styled-jsx](https://github.com/vercel/styled-jsx) and CSS modules.
 However, [usage with Material UI and more broadly override of child components is not very elegant.](https://github.com/vercel/styled-jsx/issues/142)
 We include PostCSS with the "nesting" plugin to allow a cleaner syntax.